zzm634/typeorm-no-arp/docs/many-to-many-relations.md

 ## many-to-many relations with custom properties

-In case you need to have additional properties to your many-to-many relationship you have to create a new entity yourself.
+In case you need to have additional properties in your many-to-many relationship, you have to create a new entity yourself.
-For example if you would like entities `Post` and `Category` to have a many-to-many relationship with additional `order` column, you need to create entity `PostToCategory` with two `ManyToOne` relations pointing in both directions and custom columns in it:
+For example, if you would like entities `Post` and `Category` to have a many-to-many relationship with an additional `order` column, then you need to create an entity `PostToCategory` with two `ManyToOne` relations pointing in both directions and with custom columns in it:

 ```typescript
 import { Entity, Column, ManyToOne, PrimaryGeneratedColumn } from "typeorm";